KxSystems/docs/docs/ref/or.md

 ---
 title: or – Reference – kdb+ and q documentation
-description: or is a q keyord that performs a logical OR.
+description: or is a q keyword that performs a logical OR.
 author: Stephen Taylor
 keywords: and, greater, kdb+, logic, or, q
 ---